zshowing/JSMatrixCodeRainView/README.md

 # JSMatrixCodeRainView

-**Code Rain**, or [Digital Rain](https://en.wikipedia.org/wiki/Matrix_digital_rain), is a famous effect from the Matrix movie trilogy.
+**Code Rain**, or [Digital Rain](https://en.wikipedia.org/wiki/Matrix_digital_rain), is a famous visual effect from the Matrix movie trilogy.
 This view is a Swift implementation to it.

 ![](http://ww3.sinaimg.cn/large/5613ec79jw1f8hmevmxy9g20a00hsb29.gif)